beringresearch/ivis-supervised/README.md

 y_pred = ivis.transform(X_train)
 ```

+Looking for unsupervised ivis?
+Code is available at https://github.com/beringresearch/ivis

 Supervised ivis is free for non-commercial use.
 If you have any questions, please send queries to info "at" beringresearch.com